slapec/yaat/README.md

     Length of each `"values"` array should match the length of `$scope.$visibleHeaders` so every cell have its column in the row.

--   `$scope.$pages`: This object contains a page list and the index of the current page in the page list.
+-   `$scope.$pages`: This object contains a page array and the index of the current page in that array.
 Expected structure:

-    ```
+    ```javascript
     {
         "current": <string>,
         "list": [